-QUBO problems constitute an important class of optimization problems with applications in many areas raging from operational research to portfolio optimization \cite{Kochenberger2014}.
+QUBO problems constitute an important class of optimization problems with applications in many areas ranging from operations research to portfolio optimization~\cite{Kochenberger2014}.
 They encode the task of finding a binary vector $\vb{x} \in \{0,1 \}^N$ that minimizes a quadratic function $Q(\vb{x})$,

 The optimization problem encoded in QUBO can be equivalently formulated in terms of the Ising model.
-The latter originates from statistical physics, and describes energy associated with a particular configuration of discrete variables (spins) $\vb{s} \in \{-1, 1\}^N$:
+The latter originates from statistical physics, and describes the energy associated with a particular configuration of discrete variables (spins) $\vb{s} \in \{-1, 1\}^N$:

-The transformations between QUBO and Ising formulations is presented in Appendix~\ref{app:QUBOIsingconversion}.
-The Ising-QUBO relation opens possibility for tackling optimization problems with analog quantum devices such as quantum annealers, as well as gate-based quantum computers~\cite{Abbas2024}.
-Despite the equivalence there are case (e.g. random instances), in which application of a QUBO solver to a QUBO formulation of the Ising problem may perform poorly \cite{Boettcher}.
+The transformations between QUBO and Ising formulations are presented in Appendix~\ref{app:QUBOIsingconversion}.
+The Ising-QUBO relation opens the possibility of tackling optimization problems with analog quantum devices such as quantum annealers, as well as gate-based quantum computers~\cite{Abbas2024}.
+Despite the equivalence, there are cases (e.g., random instances) in which applying a QUBO solver to a QUBO formulation of the Ising problem may perform poorly~\cite{Boettcher}.

-In general QUBO belongs to the NP-hard problems, and many NP-problems can be embedded into QUBO~\cite{Glover2022}, such as graph coloring~\cite{lewis2021guide}, max-cut~\cite{Commander2009}, traveling salesman~\cite{Hoffman2013} or boolean satisfiability~\cite{Eggersg2012}, as well as Higher Ordered Unconstrained Binary Optimization problems~\cite{dattani2019}, whose cost function includes multi-variable terms of order $\mathcal{P}$:
+In general, QUBO belongs to the class of NP-hard problems, and many NP problems can be embedded into QUBO~\cite{Glover2022}, such as graph coloring~\cite{lewis2021guide}, max-cut~\cite{Commander2009}, the traveling salesman problem~\cite{Hoffman2013}, or Boolean satisfiability~\cite{Eggersg2012}, as well as Higher-Order Unconstrained Binary Optimization problems~\cite{dattani2019}, whose cost function includes multi-variable terms of order $\mathcal{P}$:

-Third-order HUBO problems will be used to benchmark our solver against proposed quantum algorithms capable of solving such HUBO problems natively.
+Third-order HUBO problems will be used to benchmark VeloxQ against proposed quantum algorithms capable of solving such HUBO problems natively.